 Along with restricted joint movement, nerve and muscle function often become disrupted as well.
 Muscles may become hypertonic, overactive, or inhibited due to inappropriate joint movement.

-The cracking or popping you hear & feel during adjustment procedures is a physiologic phenomenon called tribonucleation.
+The cracking or popping you hear and feel during adjustment procedures is a physiologic phenomenon called tribonucleation.
 It is sometimes referred to as a cavitation, which is also appropriate, but it does not tell the whole story.

 These definitions are a bit scientific and may not be abundantly clear, so we offer our easier-to-understand explanation below.

 The joint capsule surrounds the joint surface and creates a seal between the internal joint space and the outside world.
-The joint capsule is a type of elastic tissue that has the ability to contract, relax, and stretch.
+The joint capsule is a type of fascia—an elastic tissue that has the ability to contract, relax, and stretch.

 In the instance of a chiropractic adjustment, the joint capsule is stretched beyond the elastic barrier, stretching the joint capsule and resulting in an increase in total volume within the joint capsule space.